Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Investment EB-5 Investors able to meet capital + job creation rules; due diligence is critical.
 Petition → visa availability → interview or AOS; then conditional → permanent residence steps.
 Project documentation, source-of-funds, compliance, quota/availability.

-Rule of thumb: choose the pathway that matches your strongest, most documentable asset — qualifying family relationship, career evidence + employer support, humanitarian eligibility, DV selection readiness, or investment + compliance capacity.
+A practical rule is to choose the pathway that matches your strongest, most documentable asset: a qualifying family relationship, career evidence with employer support where required, humanitarian eligibility, DV selection readiness, or investment capacity with compliance support.

-Employment routes: EB categories + “bridge” work visas that often support a long-term strategy
+Employment routes: EB categories and work visas that often support a long-term strategy

 Employment-based immigration is where planning matters most.
 Your outcome depends on: (1) category fit, (2) evidence quality, and (3) priority-date reality.
 The best category is the one you can prove with the strongest, cleanest evidence and the least risky timeline.